 Yes.
 If freezing an entire frosted or iced carrot cake, allow it to freeze solid before wrapping it in plastic wrap and tin foil.
 Individual portions can also be frozen in this manner, just slice the cake before freezing!

-Usually, pecans or walnuts are found within a carrot cake.
+Usually, pecans or walnuts are found in a carrot cake.
 Pecan nuts usually have a slightly sweeter taste than walnuts.

 Carrot Cake with Cream Cheese Icing